Nubah3/Rock-Paper-Scissors-Game/README.md

 This algorithm provides a high-level overview of the steps involved in each round of the Rock, Paper, Scissors game, from initialization to user interaction and game evaluation.

-**"Scissors snip, paper wraps, and rocks roll – Game joyfully! 🌟🎮"**
+# Scissors snip, paper wraps, and rocks roll – Game joyfully! 🌟🎮